CodeTopeka/gatsby-website/src/pages/who-will-be-the-khan-academy-for-computer-science.md

 ---
 date: "2019-01-14"
-title: "Who will be the Khan Academy for computer science?"
+title: "Who Will Be The Khan Academy For Computer Science?"
 ghissue: 18
 ---